 Emphasis on development of convincing illusion of three-dimensional objects, through the combined use of line, value, proportion, and composition.
 This course focuses on the further refinement of the concepts, processes, and techniques introduced in Drawing I. Expanded exploration of perspective, composition, color investigation, media exploration, and idea development within traditional subject matter will be emphasized.

-Introduces the tools and techniques of architectural drafting to furniture design and interior design students.
-Basic drafting skills are used as a communication tool for reading and drawing architectural plans, elevations, and details.
+An introduction to basics of hand drafting.
+Introduces the tools and techniques of architectural drafting.
+Drafting skills are a communication tool to create and interpret architectural plans, elevations, and details.

-Study of characteristics of textiles and interior finishes within interior environments.
-Focuses on the appropriate application and impact of sustainability.
+This course examines the characteristics of building materials and interior finishes focusing on the appropriate application and sustainability of finish materials.

 An overview of the Western Art tradition from prehistory through the Renaissance using a socio-cultural methodology in a chronological framework.
 (Students who have earned credit for ARTH 110, Prehistoric through Middle Ages, may not use credit earned in KCAH 111 to meet graduation requirements.)